 - Use iNaturalist or eBird (website and app) to record and share your bird sightings online.

 - Bird counts can also be bird-specific, e.g. the annual Great Kererū Count.

-- Manaaki Whenua – Landcare Research runs an annual New Zealand Garden Birds Survey each winter (here’s 2019’s tally sheet as an example, with bird photos included).
+- Manaaki Whenua – Landcare Research runs an annual New Zealand Garden Birds Survey each winter (here’s the tally sheet, with bird photos included).
 This survey takes an hour to complete, can be submitted online or via post, and the results are turned into an annual report.